Torture in the United States: Burden of proof

+D.V.D. v.
+Department of Homeland Security

 In re M-B-A

-In re M-B-A, a 2002 decision by the Board of Immigration Appeals, concerned a 40-year-old Nigerian woman who was facing a deportation order due to a drug conviction in the US.
-She claimed that if returned to Nigeria, she would be imprisoned and tortured as a result of her U.S. conviction.
+In re M-B-A, a 2002 decision by the Board of Immigration Appeals, concerned a 40-year-old Nigerian woman who was facing a deportation order due to a drug conviction in the U.S. She claimed that if returned to Nigeria, she would be imprisoned and tortured as a result of her U.S. conviction.

 In her December 1999 hearing before the immigration judge, she presented evidence of Nigeria's Decree No. 33, which authorized imprisonment in her situation.
 When asked how she knew she would be tortured, she said that some years ago, she had spoken with a Nigerian friend, who had been convicted of a U.S. drug offense and then returned to Nigeria in 1995.
 The friend had told her that her family had to bring money to the jail for protection, that she slept on the floor and that "you probably get raped" by the guards because they have authority to do "whatever they can do."
 The friend remained in jail for two months until the family paid a bribe.
 M-B-A did not know if the friend had seen a judge before being incarcerated, or if the friend had been raped in the prison.

 M-B-A also presented evidence that she had a chronic ulcer, asthma and suffered from depression; that she was on medication but had no one to help her with medicine if she ended up in jail; that her father was deceased and her mother lived in the UK and that she had no relations to help her in Nigeria, aside from an uncle who had sexually abused her as a child.
 She claimed she would be beaten and raped in prison by the guards and that most women suffered this treatment, and that her ex-fiancé (who lived in Nigeria) would bribe prison guards to beat her.

 The full Board of Appeals considered the question of whether M-B-A had carried her burden of proof in showing that it was more likely than not that she would be tortured by a public official upon her return to Nigeria.